How DataSunrise Helps to Comply with GDPR, SOX, PCI DSS and HIPAA Requirements

 Disabling inactive user accounts

 This task can be completed with the help of Data Audit component.
-It monitors all user activity and helps to detect inactive users as well as suspicious user behaviour.
+It monitors all user activity and helps to detect inactive users as well as suspicious user behavior.

 Database breach prevention